martinhaefner/simppl/README.md

 This was a short introduction to simppl/dbus.
 I hope you will like developing client/server applications with the means of C++ and without the need of a complex tool chain for glue-code generation.

+##Short comings

+In the beginning, simppl was designed without DBus as the transport layer.
+Therefore, the connected/disconnected handling currently of the clients only works if the server binary will exit, i.e. the DBus connection hold to the bus daemon will be closed.
+Otherwise, the bus names will not be released and therefore, clients will not get notified if a server object was destroyed.
+A solution would be simple if any server had a unique bus name, but this may not be the preferred solution, so releasing a bus name after server object destruction would yield strange results.